 Holly, Narcissus and Poinsettia

-Hollies and Poinsettias show a desire for a cheerful household, while Narcissus is a vibrant flower that signifies humility and faithfulness.
+December’s birth flowers, hollies and poinsettias show a desire for a cheerful household, while Narcissus is a vibrant flower that signifies humility and faithfulness.